aminulmizi/aminulmizi.github.io/_projects/Concept_Car.md

     <img src="https://i.imgur.com/6Wf1Mxo.png?1" alt="Headlight base" style="width:600px;height:320px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Inside headlight</strong></figcaption>
 </figure>
-Next I began adding bodies into the shape which would illuminate the light.
-The 3 major light were made using cyclinders extruding outwards and the smallers balls were added using the line pattern feature.
+Next I began adding bodies into the headlight body which will give of the light.
+The 3 major lights were made using cyclinders extruding outwards and the smallers balls were added using the line pattern feature.
 All these bodies were then mirrored to the other side of the car.
 <figure>
     <img src="https://i.imgur.com/BoCsr28.png?1" alt="Headlight base" style="width:600px;height:320px;"/>
     <figcaption style="text-align: center; font-size: 15px; font-style: italic"><strong>Inside headlight</strong></figcaption>